Youth-Avenue-2021/cheat-sheet.github.io/README.md

 #### **INSTALLATION**
 ---
-As described earlier, the user can directly download it from the section MANY MORE CHEAT SHEETS.
+As described earlier, the user can directly download it from the section DOWNLOAD ALL CHEAT SHEETS.

 No any specific platform is required to view the respective project.
 We've tried our best to make the website look in its very precise manner irrespective of the device the user uses.